 I do not mean that in a vague or superficial way.
 I mean that Jewish memory, Jewish practice, Jewish community, and Jewish faith have helped keep me steady at a time when so much has felt shaken.
 When this crisis began, our rabbis urged us to strengthen Jewish life through prayer, psalms, mitzvot, and acts of loving-kindness.
 That was wise advice.
 In times like these, action matters, ritual matters, and community matters.
 They help keep despair from taking over.

-I also keep thinking back to a trip I took just before all this broke, with my Montreal congregation and Rabbi Poupko, to Poland.
-We visited major Jewish historical sites, the concentration camps, and many other places marked by horror.
+I also keep thinking back to a trip I took just before October 7 with my Montreal synagogue congregation and Rabbi Poupko to Poland.
+We visited major Jewish historical sites, the concentration camps, and other places marked by horror.
 Rabbi Poupko and our guide, Tzvi Sperber, helped us understand not only the destruction, but also the richness of Jewish life that had existed there for a thousand years before the Nazis destroyed so much of it.

 That memory has become even more important to me since October 7.
-Jewish history is full of horror, yes, but also of survival, rebuilding, and the determination to go on.
-We are here because earlier generations lived through what should have destroyed them and somehow carried life and tradition forward anyway.
+Jewish history is full of horror, but also of survival, rebuilding, and the determination to go on.
+Our shared story is proof that communities can endure even in the face of distortion and adversity.

 That knowledge has given me strength.